What's After Boot™ FAQ

 The questions below are some of the most frequently asked.
 We've provided answers from USMC School of Infantry (SOI) documentation.

 The information provided below was accurate as of the last update.
 Your best source for the most accurate and up-to-date information is official USMC web sites.
-Links to official web sites are in the right text box.
+Click here for official Marine Corps website links.

 While on 10-day Leave: